Cultural Equipment

 5 Apply

 Once you’ve started your application, you can save after each step and sign out—your application will be saved as a draft that you can continue to work on up to the deadline.
-Once you hit “Submit,” your application is final.
+Once you click “Submit,” your application is final.
 Please do not hesitate to contact us if you have any questions during the process.

-New For 2019 – Demographic Information in your Organization Profile
+Demographic Information in your Organization Profile

 Your organization profile in our portal must provide demographic information for your board and staff for the current year.
 We use this information to help us understand how well we are doing in our efforts to reach all communities in King County.
+It is not used in funding decisions.

 IRS 990 Information in your Organization Profile